dorkodu/sage/paper/4 -- Type System.md

 If the collection’s Entity type is nullable, then errors occurring during preparation or coercion of an individual item in the list must result in the value **null** at that position in the list along with an error added to the response.
 If a collection’s Entity type is non‐null, an error occurring at an individual item in the list must result in an attribute error for the entire list.

-## <a name="5.3">5.3</a> Constraints
+## <a name="4.3">4.3</a> Constraints

-#### Strict-type
+### <a name="4.3.1">4.3.1</a> Strict-type

-All attributes are weak-typed by default.
-This means they can be any type which is output-able JSON serializable.
+All attributes are flex-typed by default.
+This means they can be of any type which is valid within defined types in Sage’s type system.

 But optionally you can set strict-type constraints for an attribute.
-This means, the resolver function of that attribute must return a value of that specific type you want.
+In that case, he resolver function of that attribute must return a valid value of that specific type you want.

 Anyway, Sage will try to coerce the returned value to the desired type if possible.